בְּרֵאשִׁית

 טז

-God did not name the lights in the Rakia; mankind did.
-God says He only created the biggest light and small light, and also the stars.
+HaShem did not name the lights in the Rakia; men did.
+HaShem, our God, says He only created the large light and the small light, and also the stars.
 Meaning that they should not be treated as entities; they serve a purpose, and that is it.
 These lights are tools for us and nothing else.
 Apart from their purpose (written in Scripture), we should not care or wonder how they were made, only what they serve us to do.
 These lights were made for us and to serve us in their purpose.
 To differentiate day from night and to tell time, no more.
-Well, at least so far.

-And ELOHIM set them in/inside the Rakia/expanse, the heavens/skies, to light/shine upon the earth,
+And ELOHIM, He set them inside the Rakia, the skies/the heavens, to shine/for lights upon the land.

 17